PX4/PX4-Autopilot/nuttx/README.txt

           cd tools
           ./configure.sh <board>/<condfiguration>

+        (or configure.bat for the case of the Windows native build).

         NOTE: If CONFIG_APPS_DIR is not defined in the defconfig file, the configure.sh script will find and add the new, correct path to